How Schools Across America Are Struggling With AI Deepfakes

 Lyons said she is unaware of any deepfake incidents so far this semester, but students have threatened each other on social media, including one threat that led to a two-hour building lockdown.

-“We still don’t know what it [lockdown] was for,” she said.
+“We still don’t know what [the lockdown] was for,” she said.
 “The transparency still isn’t there.”

-The Epoch Times reached out to the district offices in Carmel, New York, and Baltimore County, Maryland, but didn’t receive a response.
+The Epoch Times reached out to the district offices in Carmel and Baltimore County but didn’t receive any responses.

 California’s new law was prompted by several deepfake incidents that victimized students.

-Patrick Gittisriboongul, assistant superintendent for technology and innovation in the Lynwood Unified School District near Los Angeles, said his district implemented a zero tolerance policy that requires personnel to notify law enforcement, provide services to victims, and deploy an AI incident response plan.
+Patrick Gittisriboongul, assistant superintendent for technology and innovation in the Lynwood Unified School District near Los Angeles, said his district implemented a zero tolerance policy that requires personnel to notify law enforcement, provide services to victims, and deploy an AI incident response plan in the case of such incidents.

 The district restricts AI use, employs content filters for online functions, and requires students and staff to follow guidelines for the ethical use of technology.